nitishs95/Mental-Health-at-Work-Place/README.md

 Mental illnesses affect 19% of the adult population, 46% of teenagers, and 13% of children each year.
 People struggling with their mental health may be in your family, live next door, teach your children or work in the next cubicle.

-I took the following data considering different paramteres which helps in examining the mental/physcial health of employees worldwide.
+Following data consist different paramteres which helps in examining the mental/physcial health of employees worldwide.
 This analysis will give us insights and lead to possible measures that we can take to counter this problem.

-The data has been visualized showing-

-  1. Number of people having consequences of discussing physical health issuesin terms of gender and age.
+I took following question under consideration and did visualisation to show them-

+  1. Whether there is a need for mental health resources in the workplace.

+  2. Whether the employer is providing treatment at tech companies.

+  3. Whether the employer offers the wellness program to employees for mental health issues.

-  2. People having mental health consequences worldwide.
+  4. Mental health consequences worldwide.

-  3. Number of employees working at tech companies having treatment done.

-  4. People of certain age registered for wellness programs.

-After performing visualization and using the random forest method, it concludes that there are 78% chances of treating people at the workplace.

 Dataset Description